-I’ve also found some great travel pants for those of you that need something for travelling on foot, to reach that far away cabin in the wilderness.
-Or just for exploring the nature and hiking trails.
+I’ve also found some great travel pants for those of you that need something for traveling on foot, to reach that far away cabin in the wilderness.
+Or just for exploring nature and hiking trails.

 So, jump to the section that interests you the most, and see the best pairs of travel pants for women!